-Antibalas, Mark Ronson, Greg Phillinganes, Willie Weeks, Dr. John, Michael McDonald, Ledisi, Angélique Kidjo, Anthony Hamilton, Gregory Porter, Valerie Simpson, Ed Sheeran, The Roots, Sharon Jones and the Dap Kings, Brian Jackson, Steven Bernstein, Kyp Malone and Tunde Adebimpe (TV on the Radio), Saul Williams, Miguel Zenón, John Medeski, Zap Mama, Santigold, Lorenzo "Jovanotti" Cherubini, The Stepkids, and String Cheese Incident, Sam Moore, Don Bryant, Kenny Loggins, Sarah Dash, Taj and Deva Mahal, Todd Rundgren, Ceelo Green, Melissa Etheridge, Ruthie Foster, Living Colour, and G-Love.
+Antibalas, Angélique Kidjo, Mark Ronson, Jeff Bhasker, Greg Phillinganes, Willie Weeks, Ray Angry, Dr. John, Michael McDonald, Ledisi, Anthony Hamilton, Gregory Porter, Valerie Simpson, Eric Harland, Ed Sheeran, The Roots, Sharon Jones and the Dap Kings, Brian Jackson, Steven Bernstein, Kyp Malone and Tunde Adebimpe (TV on the Radio), Saul Williams, Miguel Zenón, William Bell, Ricki Lee Jones, Rachael Price, Bettye Lavette, Lizz Wright, John Medeski, Zap Mama, Santigold, Lorenzo "Jovanotti" Cherubini, The Stepkids, and String Cheese Incident, Sam Moore, Don Bryant, Kenny Loggins, Sarah Dash, Taj and Deva Mahal, Todd Rundgren, Ceelo Green, Melissa Etheridge, Ruthie Foster, Living Colour, and G-Love.

 I play exclusively Bari reeds and use Bari 105 and 110 hard rubber mouthpieces as well as Theo Wanne Durga mouthpieces custom made by Matt Ambrose.
 My main horns are a 1961 and 1974 Selmer Mark VI (Low A) and a 1956 Martin Committee Tenor.
 My shekeres are crafted by Madeleine Yayodele Nelson (Ibayé).